Find Texas’ Accredited Sonography Programs in 2023

 Is certification required to be a sonographer in Texas?

 Certification is not required by the state of Texas.
-However, possessing RDMS credentials is a way of showing expertise and dedication to your craft, and will likely be guaranteed by your employer.
+However, possessing RDMS credentials is a way of showing expertise and dedication to your craft, and will likely be required by your employer.

 Earn your ARDMS credentials